 • Acting as lead counsel on behalf of an incumbent carrier in appeal of an interconnection arbitration decision.
 Obtained dismissal of competitive carrier’s appeal and partial remand of the incumbent carrier’s claims.

-• Acting as lead trial counsel on behalf of incumbent local exchange carrier in the first interconnection arbitration proceeding before the Telecommunications Regulatory Board of Puerto Rico involving an incumbent cable television service provider
+• Acting as lead trial counsel on behalf of incumbent local exchange carrier in the first interconnection arbitration proceeding before the Telecommunications Regulatory Board of Puerto Rico involving an incumbent cable television service provider.

-• Acting as lead trial counsel for Puerto Rico telecommunications carrier in commercial arbitration proceedings before the International Centre for Dispute Resolution.
+• Acting as lead trial counsel for Puerto Rico telecommunications carrier in several commercial arbitration proceedings before the International Centre for Dispute Resolution.

 • Serving as one of four attorneys who represented the Republic of El Salvador in an international arbitration proceeding before ICSID filed by a Spanish company.
 Obtained a dismissal of this case on jurisdictional grounds based because the investment had been procured through fraud.